The 5 KEY things that make an ideal NED candidate

 • Connections: Someone who knows the sector and is connected well enough to bring additional value to the business.

-• Passion: Someone who really wants to see the business grow because they are passionate about what they do.
+• Passion: Someone who really wants to see the organisation grow because they are passionate about what they do.

-• Culture: Someone who is going to fit into the culture of the team and/or organisation.
+• Culture: Someone who is going to fit into the culture of the team and organisation.

 About the Author